-- Preferential interest rate which is variable and tailored to your risk profile. - Up to 100% of the purchase price, depending on your risk profile. - Flexible term up to 20 years. - Bond attorney costs discounted by 50% unless they are covered by the developer. - Payment options for Debit Order or Salary Stop Orders (for government employees). - In-house insurance options are available: bond protection and home owner's cover.
+- Preferential interest rate which is subject to change and tailored to your risk profile. - Up to 100% of the purchase price, depending on your risk profile. - Flexible term up to 20 years. - Bond attorney costs are discounted by 50% unless they are covered by the developer. - Payment options for Debit Order or Salary Stop Orders (for government employees). - In-house insurance options are available: bond protection and homeowner's cover.

-The Finance Linked Individual Subsidy Programme (FLISP) provides qualifying first time home-buyers with a subsidy of up to R121 626 that may be used as a deposit or a lump sum payment into the bond account.
+First Home Finance (FHF) provides qualifying, first time homebuyers with a subsidy of up to R169 264.60 that may be used as a deposit or lump sum payment into the bond account.
 Discuss with your consultant or see our website for more details on how to apply.